PREAMBLE AND SUMMARY

 2.7.4.
 Waste management(1)

-The Act on Atomic Energy defines that the radioactive waste management shall not impose any undue burden on future generations.
+The Act on Atomic Energy states that radioactive waste management shall not impose any undue burden on future generations.
 To satisfy this requirement, the long term costs of waste disposal and of decommissioning the NPP shall be paid by the generations that enjoy the benefits of nuclear energy production and applications of isotopes.
-Accordingly, by the act and its executive orders, a Central Nuclear Financial Fund was established on 1 January 1998 to finance radioactive waste disposal, interim storage of spent fuel, the closure of the nuclear fuel cycle as well as the decommissioning of nuclear facilities.
+Accordingly, by the Act and its executive orders, a Central Nuclear Financial Fund was established on 1 January 1998 to finance radioactive waste disposal, interim storage of spent fuel, the closure of the nuclear fuel cycle as well as the decommissioning of nuclear facilities.
 The Government authorized the director general of the HAEA to establish the Public Agency for Radioactive Waste Management; this agency has been in operation since 2 June 1998.
 In line with the corporate forms used in the European Union, the Public Agency for Radioactive Waste Management was transformed on 7 January 2008 into PURAM.

-On the basis of the Act on Atomic Energy, PURAM is to design and carry out radioactive waste management in such a way that it is to be safe during the whole duration of the activity and it is not affect human health and the environment abroad to a greater extent than the accepted value within the country.
+On the basis of the Act on Atomic Energy, PURAM is to design and carry out radioactive waste management in such a way that it is to be safe during the whole duration of the activity and it does not affect human health and the environment abroad to a greater extent than the accepted value within the country.

 In the field of radioactive waste management, the following projects are under way.

 126.96.36.199.
 Disposal of high level and long lived radioactive waste

 In 1995, a programme was launched for solving the problem of the disposal of high level and long lived radioactive waste.
 Although there is no final decision yet on the closure of the nuclear fuel cycle, a domestic deep geological repository must be built in any case for other high level waste, including decommissioning waste.
 The programme focuses on investigations in the area of the Boda Claystone Formation in West Mecsek.
 Currently, surface based investigations are taking place, including trenching, drilling boreholes and geological and geomorphological mapping.
 An underground research laboratory is planned to operate from 2038 to 2054, and the repository will operate from 2064.

 At the same time, the results of the safety assessments unambiguously indicated that certain spent radiation sources may pose a risk in the distant future, after the closure of the repository, in the event of inadvertent human intrusion.
 Therefore, with the aim of enhancing the long term safety of the repository, a multi-year programme was launched in the framework of which the 'critical' waste types are segregated from the retrieved waste and then the rest are - as far as possible - compacted before redisposal in the vaults.
-By doing so, the repository - which used up its capacity in 2004 - can continue to accommodate the institutional radioactive waste from all over the country.
+By doing so, the repository - which used up its capacity in 2004 - can continue to accommodate institutional radioactive waste from all over the country.

 2.8.
 RESEARCH AND DEVELOPMENT

 2.8.1.
-Research and development organizations
+R&D organizations

-The Act on Atomic Energy stipulates that the safe use of nuclear energy must be aided by the development of science and technology, harmonized organization of research, practical implementation of domestic and international research results and through training of professionals.
+The Act on Atomic Energy stipulates that the safe use of nuclear energy must be aided by the development of science and technology, harmonized organization of research, practical implementation of domestic and international research results, and training of professionals.
 The coordination and assessment of R&D activities in the field of nuclear safety and security is the responsibility of the HAEA.
 In addition, the HAEA also finances activities aimed at supporting the regulatory oversight of the safe use of nuclear energy.

 To maintain the quality of such a complex programme, the HAEA defined its basic principles and requirements for performing technical support activities.
 Scientific technical support is provided by a group of scientific technical institutions and other engineering organizations (TSOs).
 While details of the technical support activities are defined on a contractual basis, strategic partner agreements provide the opportunity to obtain quick, high level expert work free of charge.
-The HAEA has strategic partnership agreements with the HAS Centre for Energy Research, the Nuclear Safety Research Institute (NUBIKI) and the BME–NTI.
-The system of TSO partner agreement ensures that the HAEA has the appropriate engineering and scientific reserve capacities to handle situations which need fast and technically correct decisions.
+The HAEA has strategic partnership agreements with the Centre for Energy Research, the Nuclear Safety Research Institute (NUBIKI) and the BME NTI.
+The system of TSO partner agreements ensures that the HAEA has the appropriate engineering and scientific reserve capacities to handle situations which need fast and technically correct decisions.

 2.8.2.
-Development of advanced nuclear technologies
+Development of advanced nuclear power technologies

 Fast reactors are especially important from the point of view of sustainability of nuclear energy as a tool for closing the fuel cycle.
-The gas cooled fast reactor (GFR) also has potential to deliver high temperature heat for industrial processes and is considered as an alternative reactor type to the sodium cooled fast reactor.
+The gas cooled fast reactor (GFR) also has potential to deliver high temperature heat for industrial processes and is considered an alternative reactor type to the sodium cooled fast reactor.
 The main R&D areas for GFR technology were identified in the Strategic Research Agenda of the Sustainable Nuclear Energy Technology Platform and the Concept Paper of the European Sustainable Nuclear Industrial Initiative.

 2.8.3.
 International cooperation and initiatives

-In Hungary, both the licensees and the HAEA maintain wide ranging relations with various international organizations and other international forums, with other countries and institutions involved in the design, manufacture, installation and operation of nuclear facilities and research institutes.
+In Hungary, both the licensees and the HAEA maintain wide ranging relations with various international organizations and other international forums, with other countries and institutions involved in the design, manufacture, installation and operation of nuclear facilities and with research institutes.

 These relations serve as a means of exchanging knowledge and experience.
 The fact that Hungarian experts are held in high esteem internationally is demonstrated by their active role on different committees, with many of them being board members of international organizations or invited as experts.

-Hungary has bilateral international agreements with Australia, Austria, Canada, Croatia, the Czech Republic, Germany, the Republic of Korea, Romania, the Russian Federation, Saudi Arabia, Serbia, Slovakia, Slovenia, Ukraine, the United States of America and Viet Nam.
+Hungary has bilateral international agreements with Australia, Austria, Canada, Croatia, the Czech Republic, Germany, the Republic of Korea, Romania, the Russian Federation, Saudi Arabia, Serbia, Slovakia, Slovenia, Ukraine, the United States of America and Vietnam.

 Regional programmes organized by the European Union and the IAEA play an important role in cooperation between the regulatory authorities of neighbouring countries.
 Moreover, the HAEA is taking part in quadrilateral cooperation with the Czech Republic, Slovakia and Slovenia.